sigon-lang/sigon-lang/README.md

 ```

 We recommend Eclipse for development.
-To import the project: File > Import > Existing Mavem Projects, select the root folder.
+To import the project: File > Import > Existing Maven Projects, select the root folder.

 ### Grammar class generation